gojiplus/get-weather-data/Readme.md

 ### Get Weather Data

 Scripts for finding out the weather in a particular zip code on a particular day (or a set of dates).
+You can also find weather stations near a zip code, and vice-versa.

 #### Background
 From [Bad Weather: Getting weather data by zip and date](http://gbytes.gsood.com/2013/06/27/bad-weather-getting-weather-data-by-zip-and-date/):